 Key Stage 4

-All students study Mathematics to GCSE level on the new 2015 1-9 curriculum.
-We use the Edexcel/Pearson specification with the majority of students entered for the higher tier papers.
-The most able students complete their GCSE early and commence on the A-level syllabus in Year 11.
+All students study Mathematics to GCSE level on the 9-1 curriculum.
+We use the Edexcel/Pearson (1MA1) specification with the majority of students entered for the higher tier papers (grades 9 – 4).
+The most able students will have the opportunity to study the Further Mathematics Certificate that complements their main GCSE and is a great stepping-stone to A-level.

 Key Stage 5